Hazardous Materials (HAZMAT) and Chemical, Biological, Radiological and Nuclear (CBRN)

 The Initial Operational Response (IOR) programme was introduced by the Home Office across all blue light emergency services and to key first responders including the NHS, to improve patient outcomes following contamination with hazardous materials (HAZMAT) or a chemical, biological, radiological or nuclear (CBRN) incident.

-The IOR programme has been introduced following extensive research.
+The IOR programme was introduced following extensive research.
 Principles of the IOR are applicable to NHS settings that may expect to receive ambulant self-presenting patients following an incident – for example emergency departments, walk in centres, urgent care centres or general practices.

 Back to top